Isaac-Hawks/Docker/README.md

 # Jellyfin Docker Container
-This is a template for a jellyfin server that runs in a docker container These instructions are tailored for Ubuntu/Debian
+This is a template for a jellyfin server that runs in a docker container These instructions are designed for Ubuntu/Debian systems

 ## Download:
 ```bash